mypreview/Conj/docs/README.md

 New to Extra?
 Get started here with a collection of tutorials that cover the basics.

-See the [Installation](install-conj-wordpress-theme) for more details.
+See the [Getting Started](download-conj-wordpress-theme) for more details.

 ## Power Features